marcinlukanus/discordjsBot/README.md

 This bot welcomes new users to my Discord server and provides a RichEmbed message to encourage users to add additional roles who request them via two commands, `!rank` and `!role`.

 ## Future Features
-I would like to add some additional functionality such as performing commands with API calls to third parties
+I would like to add some additional functionality such as performing commands with API calls to third parties.